white-pub/Plant-Specimen-Text-Extractor/FolderLocation.md

 - This file contains additional information about the cabinets, drawers, and big folders.
-## If a drawer of folder is all scanned, mark as "ALL SCANNED"
+## If a drawer of folder is all scanned, mark as "ALL SCANNED 💚❤️"
-- example: A02_1: ALL SCANNED
+- example:
+  N05_1_ANTHEMIS: All SCANNED 💚❤️

 - Here is a list of stuff that need to be marked (and don't need to be scanned)